misiektoja/spotify_monitor/docs/configuration.md

 spotify_monitor --generate-config spotify_monitor.conf
 ```

 > **Windows PowerShell:** Pass the filename directly to `--generate-config`.
-PowerShell redirection can write UTF-16, which Spotify Monitor rejects with a "null bytes" error.
+PowerShell redirection can write UTF-16, which the tool rejects with a "null bytes" error.

-Passing a filename writes a UTF-8 configuration and asks before replacing an existing file.
-Replacement keeps a timestamped owner-only backup.
-To replace a file without an interactive terminal, pass `--force`.

-Open `spotify_monitor.conf` in a text editor and change the settings you need.
+When the named file already exists, `--generate-config` asks before replacing it and keeps a timestamped `.bak` backup next to it.
+Add `--force` to replace it without the question.

 The file contains a short explanation above each setting.

-<a id="what-a-configuration-file-may-contain"></a>
-### What a Configuration File May Contain

 A configuration file is read as data, not executed.
-Spotify Monitor accepts only `SETTING = value` lines where the name is one of the documented settings and the value is a plain literal such as a string, number, `True`, `False`, `None`, a list or a dictionary.
+The tool accepts only `SETTING = value` lines where the name is one of the documented settings and the value is a plain literal such as a string, number, `True`, `False`, `None`, a list or a dictionary.
 Comments and blank lines are fine.

 Imports, function calls, expressions and unknown settings are rejected with the setting and line number to correct.